 You can start working on a Markup from within any of your catalogs or collections.
 At the bottom of your screen, you’ll see a blue bar that shows selected Markup, Shares, etc.

 Your initial Markup will be simply called “Default.”
 If you’re OK with it being called Default, then you’re ready to start.
-If you’d like to rename it, you can do so here, really by adding a new markup:
+If you’d like to “rename” it, you can do so here, by adding a new markup:

 When naming a Markup, you’ll be in the Create Markup screen, which will allow you to name it for your reference, as well as provide a “Markup Overview.”
-The overview can be a convenient way to include a message for your accounts; anything from a breakdown the discount schedule, alerts to co-op opportunities, a simple “Hello, can’t wait to meet with you this season!,” etc. That “Markup Overview” will be included in the email when you share your markup with your accounts.
+The overview can be a convenient way to include a message for your accounts – anything from a breakdown of the discount schedule, alerts to co-op opportunities, or a simple “Hello, can’t wait to meet with you this season!,” etc. That “Markup Overview” will be included in the email that is sent when you share your markup with your accounts.

-You also have the opportunity to copy elements from an existing markup you’ve already done in this catalog, which is why doing multiple markups isn’t quite so difficult as you might think.
-So once you’ve finished the first markup, simply create a new one, and then select that completed markup and copy the elements you’d like to duplicate.
+You will also have the opportunity to copy elements from an existing markup you’ve already done in the particular catalog you are working in, which is why doing multiple markups isn’t quite so difficult as you might think.
+Once you’ve finished the first markup, simply create a new one, and then select that completed markup and copy the elements you’d like to duplicate.
 You can then go in and change a few pieces of that new markup to be relevant to a new group of accounts.

 You’ll see this box on each title, where you’ll be able to ‘build’ your Markups:

-Note, you (and your accounts) will see that “Markup Overview” here when viewing that marked up catalog:
+Note, you (and your accounts) will see the “Markup Overview” here when viewing that marked up catalog:

 Just click on the name of the Markup in the Markup bar to edit this message.